survivejs/react-book/manuscript/08_kanban_style.md

 ## CSS Methodologies

 Coming up with de facto rules for styling might work a while.
-Over longer term as your codebase grows, you might start to experience challenges with that.
-As a result various methodologies have appeared in which people have taken these concerns in count.
+Over the longer term as your codebase grows, you might start to experience challenges with that.
+As a result various methodologies have appeared in which people have taken these concerns into account.

 Particularly [OOCSS](http://oocss.org/) (Object-Oriented CSS), [SMACSS](https://smacss.com/) (Scalable and Modular Approach for CSS) and [BEM](https://en.bem.info/method/) (Block Element Modifier) are well known.
 Each comes with its set of conventions.
 They can help to structure your CSS development.